 Consistently expose ourselves to something that creates discomfort.

 WHAT?!
 Why would anyone ever want to do that?
 Doing this provides the necessary environment for your mindset to shift.
 It’s like exercising.
 We all know how important it is, but we don’t like the process.
 However, we all know the payoff at the end is health.
 Setting personal development goals are a great way to do this.
-Some examples can be: read leadership books, listen to podcasts (we recommend this one: Multifamily Leadership Podcast), or volunteer for a new project that you’ve never done before.
+Some examples can be: read leadership books, listen to podcasts (we recommend this one: The Multifamily Innovation Podcast), or volunteer for a new project that you’ve never done before.
 Stretch yourself beyond what you think is possible.
 Become stronger.

 Channel your passion.
 Focus on something and “stay in your lane”.